t3n/graphql/Readme.md

 [![Build Status](https://travis-ci.com/t3n/graphql.svg?branch=master)](https://travis-ci.com/t3n/graphql)

 # t3n.GraphQL
-Flow Package to add graphql APIs to Neos and Flow that also supports advanced features like schema stitching, validation rules, schema directives and more.
+Flow Package to add graphql APIs to [Neos and Flow](https://neos.io) that also supports advanced features like schema stitching, validation rules, schema directives and more.
-This package doesn't provide a GraphQL client to test you API.
+This package doesn't provide a GraphQL client to test your API.
 We suggest to use the [GraphlQL Playground](https://github.com/prisma/graphql-playground)

 Simply install the package via composer: